|2||University of South Carolina||Columbia|

 2. University of South Carolina, Columbia, South Carolina

 Founded in 1801 as South Carolina College, the University of South Carolina (USC) Columbia campus is one of eight college campuses in the University of South Carolina system.
 The school serves 34,795 students enrolled in hundreds of areas of study through 16 colleges and schools.
-The College of Arts and Sciences houses the School of Visual Art and Design.
+The College of Arts and Sciences houses the School of Visual Art and Design, a comprehensive school for the study of the studio arts, including graphic design and media arts (film, video, animation, game design, and new media).
 Here, students can earn a BA or BFA in Studio Art with a Concentration in Graphic Design.
-MA and MFA degrees in Art Studio and Media Arts are also available.
+MA and MFA degrees in Studio Art are also available, as is an MA in Media Arts.

-Studio Arts at USC is largest art department in the state.
+Studio Arts at USC is housed in the largest school of art in the state.
 Per the school, the BA is a “well-rounded liberal arts major that offers a solid foundation in multiple types of art and is ideal for students interested in double majoring.”
 BA students will graduate from the program with a professional portfolio.
 The BFA is a “pre-professional degree that allows students to focus” in one of seven concentrations.
-In addition to Graphic Design, students may concentrate in areas such as Drawing, Printmaking, Photography.
+In addition to Graphic Design, students may concentrate in areas such as Drawing, Printmaking, and Photography.
 BFA students will “have a solo exhibition of their creative research to be examined by the student’s major faculty.”

 3. Winthrop University, Rock Hill, South Carolina